songpoemHQ/songpoem.github.io/_platforms/sharing-platform.md

 classes: wide
 permalink: /platform/sharing/
 feature_row:
-  - title: "Villa Rental platform"
+  - title: "Villa Rental Marketplace platform"
-    excerpt: "Web Portal to display available villas in your city and book them or message the owner"
+    excerpt: "A web and mobile app.
+Customers can view available villas at preffered place and time.
+Book or message the owner.
+Owners can manage their listing and price."
     url: "/platform/marketplace"
     btn_label: "Enquire"
     btn_class: "btn--info btn--small"